Assam Career : ASACS Recruitment 2024

 Selection Procedure :

-Walk-in-interviews for the above positions will be held on 30th January 2024 and 1st February 2024 from 9.30 AM to 11 AM in ART Centre, FAAMCH, Barpeta and ART Centre, BP Civil Hospital, Nagaon respectively
+Walk-in-interviews for the above positions will be held on 30th January 2024 and 7th February 2024 from 9.30 AM to 11 AM in ART Centres at Gauhati Medical College & Hospital, Guwahati and Assam Medical College & Hospital, Dibrugarh

 How to apply :